Growth is essential to the survival of growing businesses.

-While deep-pocketed enterprises can afford to incur annual losses, smaller companies must continually increase sales to cover costs, attract talent and invest in future expansion.
+While deep-pocketed enterprises can afford to incur annual losses, medium-sized companies must continually increase sales to cover costs, attract talent and invest in future expansion.

 Tracking sales growth enables SMBs to monitor the effectiveness of their sales tactics and make informed, data-driven planning decisions.